-One of Paris’ permanent market streets, it is a vibrant location buzzing with pedestrian traffic, making it an excellent spot for people watching!
-(Don’t forget your glass of wine – it’s almost mandatory 😁).
+One of Paris’ permanent market streets, it is a vibrant location buzzing with pedestrian traffic, making it an excellent spot for people-watching!

-Oh and one place you absolutely have to check out when you’re here is the oldest patisserie in Paris – Stohrer (located at 51 Rue Montorgueil).
+Whilst you’re here, one place you have to check out when you’re here is the oldest patisserie in Paris – Stohrer (located at 51 Rue Montorgueil).